djhaskin987/udr/README.md

 # How to Install

-The build process should output a system installer installable for the OS on which the code was built.
+The build process should eventually output a system installer installable for the OS on which the code was built.
 This means there will be an `msi` installable on Windows, an `rpm` on enterprise linux machines, a `deb` on Debian, Ubuntu and Mint, etc.